 3. Grades are recorded as CR (Credit) or NC (No Credit).

 Grades for TES-100 are recorded as CR (Credit) or NC (No Credit) on your transcript and will not affect your GPA.
-To receive credit for the course, take the Readiness Exam (see below), submit the exam questionnaire, complete all six required lessons and answer the associated online questions located within each lesson.
+To receive credit for the course, take the Readiness Exam (see below), submit the exam questionnaire, complete all six required lessons and answer the associated online questions within each lesson with a score of 60 percent or higher.
 This will result in a grade of 100 that will count toward your completion of the course.
 After completing TES-100, you will earn 1 credit that can be used toward an elective requirement in your degree program.

 4. The course requires that you complete a Readiness Exam.